 Central Line placement is one of the most common hospital procedures, and yet it is not without risk.
 Ultrasound-guided Central Venous Catheter (CVC) placement reduces some of the more severe risks, such as pneumothoraces and CLABSI.
 Learn the procedures, techniques, and best practices associated with placing a central line under ultrasound guidance while minimizing risks of iatrogenic complications.

 Point-of-care ultrasound is a powerful tool in evaluating a patient for Deep Vein Thrombosis (DVT).
 This course describes the simplified protocol of assessing the common femoral and popliteal veins for DVT, a method that is well-accepted when used in conjunction with clinical assessments for ruling in/out DVT.

 This valuable exam assesses the trauma patient for internal free fluid collection in the thorax and abdomen.
 Course participants will learn to identify the internal anatomy seen during the eFAST examination on ultrasound.
 In addition, students must be able to recognize abnormalities commonly encountered during an eFAST exam, and determine the appropriate transducer for different patient body types.

-This course is designed for medical professionals utilizing point-of-care ultrasound who want to build on their hip injection skills.
-Learn best practices for proximal hamstring, pubic symphysis, and sacroiliac (out of plane technique) injections.
-Develop an understanding of which surrounding sensitive anatomy to avoid.
+This course is designed for medical professionals utilizing point-of-care ultrasound who want to build on their elbow injection skills.
+Review lateral, anterior, medial, and posterior elbow anatomy.
+Learn best practices for common extensor tendon, cubital tunnel, median and ulnar nerve, posterior recess, and radiocapitellar joint injections.